centre-for-humanities-computing/DaCy/docs/index.rst

 * 0.1.1 (24/03/21)

-  - DaCy included a wrapped version on major Danish sentiment analysis software including the models by DaNLP.
-As well as code for wrapping any sequence classification model into its pipeline 🤩
+  - DaCy includes a wrapped version of major Danish sentiment analysis software including the models by DaNLP, as well as code for wrapping any sequence classification model into its pipeline 🤩
   - Tutorials is added to introduce the above functionality

 * 0.0.1 (25/02/21)